Everything you need to know about REST to get real work done. No gatekeeping. No jargon. Mercifully short.

 Nope.
 I believe that DRM is the wrong solution to the problem of piracy, and I have released this book without any form of protection other than this reminder that if you share this file you are taking money out of my pocket, which is a jerk move.

-Updates are sent by email to all buyers when I publish them.
+Updates are sent by email, free of charge, when I publish them.
 The book is currently at version 2.0.

 Hi!
 I'm @AdamTuttle, engineer and CTO at AlumnIQ.
 I've been teaching and mentoring for more than 20 years.
 I share what I've learned on my blog, I present at and have helped organize conferences, and contribute to training courses and magazines, and appeared on podcasts — almost always to talk about REST.